vsonlineserv/vssuite/README.md

 </h1>

-VS-Suite library provides the some of the basic default library components used in VS-Ecommerce templates
+VS-Suite library provides some of the basic UI library components used in VS-Ecommerce templates